What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 If the assignment is a set, lay the pieces out in countable rows and take one complete group image before individual detail shots.

-Separate trays, teapots, candlesticks, serving pieces, and flatware by type so FAIR can tell whether the file is one cohesive service or several mixed groups.
+Separate trays, teapots, candlesticks, serving pieces, and flatware by type so FAIR can see whether this is one service or several mixed groups.

 Include a second angle for lids, handles, detachable liners, knife collars, weighted bases, and removable parts that may carry separate marks.